-Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the registered scheme for the annual reporting period ended 30 June 2015.
-The registered scheme's assessment of the impact of the one new or amended Accounting Standard and Interpretation, most relevant to the registered scheme, is set out below.
+Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the registered scheme for the annual reporting period ended 30 June 2016.
+The registered scheme's assessment of the impact of the new or amended Accounting Standards and Interpretations, most relevant to the registered scheme, are set out below.

-AASB 9 Financial Instruments (and applicable amendments)
+AASB 9: Financial Instruments (and applicable amendments) (effective from 1 January 2018)

 AASB 9 addresses the classification, measurement and de-recognition of financial assets and financial liabilities.
 It now includes revised rules around hedge accounting and impairment.
-The standard is not applicable until 1 January 2018.
-The standard has been assessed as not having a significant impact on the recognition and measurement of the registered scheme's financial instruments as the financial instruments are carried at fair value through profit or loss.
+The standard has been assessed as not having a significant impact on the recognition and measurement of the registered schemes' financial instruments as the financial instruments are carried at fair value through profit or loss.

-AASB 15 Revenue from contracts with customers
+AASB 15: Revenue from contracts with customers (effective from 1 January 2018)